zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue Nov 20 13:02:20 CST 2018`]
 1. Added message filter support and multiple-interface support.
-Sorry for not start the RPC debugging, because i need dig more in streaming support which will involve RPC modification a bit.
+Sorry for not starting the RPC debugging, because I need to dig more in streaming support which will affect RPC module a bit.

 [`Wed Nov 14 11:24:42 CST 2018`]
 1. Local `Send/Fetch` is done.
 And now it is time to move on to the RPC module.
 For security purpose, I will add the authentication interface sometime after the RPC module is done.